 3. Am I reflecting on what personal wounds, issues, and tendencies of mine that are contributing to the issue?
 It’s the old story of the wife who makes her husband a cup of coffee in the morning, and when he tastes it he rips into her about how awful it is, and starts a full-blown fight.
 It ain’t about the coffee, you can bet!
-There may be one person who can push your buttons – it might not take much, maybe one sentence, before you are fuming.
-Until you figure out who this person reminds you of – maybe a parent who would speak to you in a certain way when angry or scolding you – you will react to the person very negatively.
+When I was in lay leadership in Augusta, there was one person who could push my buttons – it didn’t take much, maybe one sentence, before I was fuming.
+Until I figured out that this person reminded me of the way my father would speak to me when he was angry, I was reacting to the person very negatively.
 It helps to figure it out, and then the next step is to desensitize yourself to prevent future knee-jerk reactions.

-Pema Chodron, in her book The Places That Scare You (2001), explains that the formal practice of loving kindness has 7 stages, beginning with “engendering loving-kindness for ourselves, then expanding it at our own pace to include loved ones, friends, ‘neutral’ persons, those who irritate us… [and then gradually we broaden the circle to include] all beings through time and space” (Chodron, 43).
+In Pema Chodron’s book The Places That Scare You (2001), she explains that the formal practice of loving kindness has 7 stages, beginning with “engendering loving-kindness for ourselves, then expanding it at our own pace to include loved ones, friends, ‘neutral’ persons, those who irritate us… [and then gradually we broaden the circle to include] all beings through time and space” (Chodron, 43).
 She says that if we don’t question our feeling of irritation, it is easy to let emotions hook us in and shut us down.

 4. Am I actually trying to live the principles and values of Unitarian Universalism by acting with compassion, respect and high value of our interdependence?
 The author Stephen Covey (The Seven Habits of Highly Effective People, 2004, p.277) says that we can lower our expectations of independence and raise our level of involvement in order to develop unity between people: “The more genuine the involvement, the more sincere and sustained the participation in analyzing and solving problems, the greater the release of everyone’s creativity” (Covey, 283)